OscarBataille/Fast-DKIM-Scanner/README.md

 # How to run
 ## Standalone generator
-To only run the DKIM key bruteforce list and save it to a file "output":
+To only run the DKIM key bruteforce list and save it to a file:
 ```python3 generate_dkim_selectors.py <domain> > dkim_selectors.txt ```

 ## Domain scanning